ECS-CS/html/Q4-CapstoneProject-W01D01.md

 1. We have 4 full weeks remaining in the 4th Quarter.
 2. Every class, we will tackle a piece of our Capstone Project.
 3. After every class, if you don't finish the **DELIVERABLE** it will become **HOMEWORK**, which is due two days from class at 6PM.
-4. Therefore at the end of the quarter you will have 4 TEST grades, that will get averaged to form your Capstone Grade.
+4. Therefore at the end of the quarter you will have 4 TEST grades, that will get averaged to form your Capstone Grade, resulting in 5 grades for the quarter.

 # HTML (10 MINS)